My entry into (and sold at) the 2014 Pataka Museum Art Awards.

 Awarua later went to Hawkes Bay seeking company but became a nuisance so (2 versions) he was either killed or sent home by Tara, the great warrior who gave his name to Wellington Harbour Te Whanganui-a-tara.; or, in the latter version, he still sits in Porirua Harbour in the shape of rocks and is lonely!!

 The view is of Porirua Harbour from Colonial Knob looking north.
-Awarua is based on an ancient Maori etching from Manunui (more widely known as Frenchmans Gully) rock art shelter in South Canterbury.
-I got to visit this in early 2021, plus the excellent rock art museum in Timaru – as they said, these images were NZ’s first art gallery!.
+Awarua is based on an ancient Maori etching from Manunui/Frenchmans Gully rock art shelter in South Canterbury.
+I got to visit this in early 2021, plus the excellent rock art museum in Timaru – as they said there, these images were NZ’s first art gallery.